 My favorite way to prepare kamut is this awesome recipe for a kamut, squash and porcini mushroom dish.

 I am so excited about the new depth this ancient grain gives to my modern recipes.
 Plus, it’s packed with protein too!
 If you’ve already discovered kamut and you have a favorite recipe, please leave it in the comments.
-We can all learn from your discovery!
+I’d love to learn what you’re making with Kamut!